 Procedures: We obtained a copy of the SPLOST Resolutions as approved by the Board of Education of the School System and the voters of Fulton County and DeKalb County.
-Haphazardly, we selected a sample of eighty-one (81) checks written during the fiscal year ended June 30, 2021.
-Sixty (60) of these were from Fulton SPLOST specific expenditures with the remaining twenty one (21) being from DeKalb SPLOST specific expenditures.
-Sample sizes of sixty (60) and twenty one (21) for Fulton and DeKalb, respectively, was determined to be sufficient in order to test the transaction's processing and compliance with the approved SPLOST resolutions.
+Randomly, we selected a sample of eighty-five (85) disbursements during the fiscal year ended June 30, 2023.
+Sixty (60) of these were from Fulton SPLOST specific expenditures with the remaining twenty-five (25) being from DeKalb SPLOST specific expenditures.
+Sample sizes of sixty (60) and twenty-five (25) for Fulton and DeKalb, respectively, was determined to be sufficient in order to test the transaction's processing and compliance with the approved SPLOST resolutions.
 We then conducted a disbursement test for disbursements made during the audit period to ensure that the projects for which expenditures were incurred were included in the approved resolution and supported by documentation such as a vendor invoice.